isamul/normGraph/README.md

 ```
 5. Open LangGraph Studio and select the cloned directory to run

+⚠️ Before running the NormGraph
+- running NormGraph requires a neo4j Graph-Database containing data of standard documents (follow steps in the DataIngestion Notebook below to setup a neo4j instance)
 - the application NormAI (NormGraph + UI) (add repo) can be run on windows as well